Agriculture and Machinery

 Sustainable intensification of Swedish plant cultivation

-There is a big potential to increase production of grain and other crops in Sweden.
+There is big potential to increase production of grain and other crops in Sweden.
 To be successful, cost efficiency is vital throughout the entire production and processing chain, plus a more targeted cultivation oriented to the right quality at the right price.
 Our goal is to be able to increase production without any negative environment impact.
-As such, knowledge of how best to preserve and recreate biodiversity and how to minimise leakage of crop nutrition and crop protection products.
+As such, knowledge of how best to preserve and recreate biodiversity and how to optimise the use of plant nutrition and crop protection products.

 Ahead of this year's call for proposals, we are particularly interested in projects that can contribute to the development of robust cultivation systems.
 This includes research that can contribute to increased grassland cultivation in grain dominated crop rotation.
 Precision farming including so-called micro application (pest control of individual weeds and fertilising individual plants) is an area of interest.
 We also envisage potential in developing more efficient systems for plant protection and weed control.
 Swedish seed production is being developed very favourably but this could be further enhanced by investments in quick methods for germination, healthiness and purity analysis, vitality raising methods, and methods to increase purity in seed raw materials.

 If grain production and further processing is to be profitable, the grain must meet the quality requirements demanded.
 Grain should have the right protein content and protein quality, starch content, falling number, kernel size etc. Added to which, minimising the content of undesired substances such as cadmium and mycotoxins is of the utmost importance and that subsequent processing steps do not generate acrylamide or other toxic substances.
 To meet these requirements, we are prioritising projects within the areas of plant breeding, cultivation techniques and grain handling with the focus on ensuring the best possible quality of grain.
 We also see potential in new, precise and cost-effective analysis methods.